-Having children and a family was a lifetime dream.
+Having a family and children was a lifetime dream.
 After getting married and raising three beautiful children, I found that circumstances led me to a place where my self-worth was tested.
 Being a single Mum had its challenges.
 I experienced some dark and difficult years, but thankfully, my gorgeous, funny children and my passion for art kept me going.
-I always kept a sketchbook somewhere to sneak a quick drawing or idea in when I got the chance, and I read and dreamed about getting more time to paint and draw.
+I always kept a sketchbook somewhere near to sneak a quick idea or drawing in when I got the chance, and I continued to read and dream about having more time to paint and draw.

 The day my youngest daughter started High School, I went out and bought myself a new easel, paints and pastels.

 I joined local art classes, continued learning all I could about fine art, and then attained a Certificate in Cartooning, Animation and Caricature.
 Studying art and being back at the easel was indescribable.
 I mainly painted portraits of animals, people and flowers.